Who is behind ThinkingFunny.com?

 To reboot an old quote from Bobby Kennedy, “Some men see things as they are, and say why.
 I dream of things that never were, and say why not?’”

 This site is a response to the belief that the various forms of humorous and comedic invention can teach us all something.
 There are tools, techniques, and challenges unique to each artistic form, but studying them and experimenting with cross-application of these ideas.

 We also want to have a one-stop shop for resources and materials for writers and performers at all levels of professional development.
 We’re happy to include your books, performances, or web pages if they are helpful.
 Drop us a line at email@example.com.

 ThinkingFunny.com also seeks to build particular type of community.
 We aspire to reach, to teach, and to foster writers who think it’s possible to write comedy that isn’t cruel.
 Moreover, we are here to promote works that are socially aware of injustice, inequities and those who are vulnerable.
 There’s a phrase from standup comedy that kindness dictates a comic should not “punch down.”
 That said, we won’t shirk from speaking truth to power.
 But when this sword is wielded, it will take aim at bad behavior rather than the offender’s appearance or demographic traits.

 Why isn’t the conference free?

-Some of our session presenters donate their time, but most get a stipend.
-The Crowdcast platform also is an expense.
+Our session presenters get a stipend, and the Crowdcast platform also is an expense.
 It’s our goal to break even and have a bit left for seed money for the coming year.
 We work to price the conference to be accessible and a good value.

 We strongly believe that artists should be paid for their work and not just offered “exposure.”
 So, your paid fee helps support them and keep this community-building effort going.
 Thank you!